Unipisa/Softi-Workbench/additional-materials/SWH-storiesWorkplace/SoftiStoryInventory.md

-# Softi moments - a first attempt
+# Story moments - a first attempt (revised)

-*Disclaimer: Here is an incomplete proposal of items and related information to upload to Wikimedia for Softi.
-I am not sure I understand well enough how things work.
-So, please bear with me and send me comments, tips, etc. on how to keep on the right track.

-Here and there I have also put some of my doubts, in italic: You can find them searching for "Question".*
+### Major changes

 ### Conventions

-Wikidata items to be created (to the best of my knowlegde) are identified as Q*xxx.
+Wikidata items to be created are identified as Q*xxx, for later reference inside this document.
+Once created, all references should be replaced with the actual Qid.

-In the statements, I use braces to pair the name and value of a property.
-The same for the fields of an uploaded image or video, iFrames, etc.
+In the statements, braces are used to pair the name-Pid and value of a property.
+The same holds for the fields of an uploaded image or video, iFrames, etc.

-## Wikidata entities to be created for the Softi story

-## Wikidata entities created for the Softi story
+## Wikidata entities for the story

-Item: Q108929297
+SoftwareItem: Q108929297
 * Label: Softi
 * Description: An early programming exercise in Numerical Analysis.
 * Statements